 On Day Four of Chocolate Week I reviewed a bar of Divine spiced toffee apple chocolate that I’d been sent.
 Delicious as it was eaten straight from the packet, I knew I had to make something with it.
 And that something needed to be suitable for bonfire night on 5th November.

 As it happened, I made these gorgeous little apple cakes for a presentation I was giving at the end of a course I’ve recently been attending.
 If you want to keep an audience sweet, you can always try distracting (read bribing) them with cake.
 That’s my philosophy and it seemed to work.

 Spiced Toffee Apple Bonfire Cakes

 I had apples from my mother’s trees, salted caramel leftover from this salted caramel cake and a lovely bar of Divine chocolate.
 It was time to get creative.
-Toffee apple chocolate chip cakes with a pool of apple sauce in the middle with salted caramel dripping down the sides was my vision.
+Toffee apple chocolate chip cakes with a pool of apple sauce in the middle and salted caramel dripping down the sides was my vision.
 You can see what I did from the recipe below.

 The spiced toffee apple bonfire cakes were sticky, soft and chewy all at the same time with lots of different appley and toffee flavours bursting out of them.
 They were both sweet and slightly tart and the salted caramel set them off nicely.
 The recipe makes a lot more sauce than you’ll need for these toffee apple cakes.
 But a spoonful is very nice atop a bowl of steaming porridge at this time of year.
 Enjoy.

 Sticky as these cakes were, I’m not at all sure they’d be suitable for eating around the bonfire, not with gloves on and scarves flying about.
 However, they’d be perfect to welcome you in from the cold afterwards or to set you up before going out.